MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/definitions.md

 ---
-description: Copied from Github UI or docs
+description: Copied from GitHub UI or docs
 ---
 # Definitions